Big Horn County Area, Montana

 Survey Area MT607 Montana

 The dominant drainage class is Well drained and the dominant hydrologic group is D (very slow infiltration, high runoff).
+The most common soil order is Entisols — young soils with little profile development, often on floodplains or steep slopes.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in Big Horn County Area, Montana.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 Soil Map UnitAcresDrainageHydro GroupDwellingsSeptic